 a comparison chart of the workplace provisions in the House, Senate and final tax bills, and some of the key differences are noted below.

 The House bill would have eliminated the employer-provided education assistance deduction under Internal Revenue Code Section 127, which allows employers to provide up to $5,250 of tax-free tuition aid to an employee per year at the undergraduate, graduate or certificate level.
 The Senate version did not eliminate the education assistance deduction.

 "Eliminating the tax treatment for employer-provided education assistance has consequences for employers and employees," said Kathleen Coulombe, senior advisor for government relations at SHRM.
 "Employers use this benefit to attract and retain talent but also to retrain and reskill their employees to compete in an ever-changing global economy.
 If enacted, employees receiving this assistance will be penalized by being taxed on that benefit."

-Mike Aitken, SHRM's vice president for government affairs, wrote to congressional leaders that it was "imperative" that Congress "preserve the tax treatment of vital benefits" such as employer-provided education assistance and "ensure that other critical benefits are not eliminated or complicated."
+Mike Aitken, SHRM's vice president for government affairs, wrote to congressional leaders that it was "imperative" that Congress "preserve the tax treatment of vital benefits" such as employer-provided education assistance and "ensure tht other critical benefits are not eliminated or complicated."

-If a tax bill is enacted that eliminates the Section 127 education deduction, "employers would still be able to offer the separate Section 132 working condition fringe tax-free educational benefit for work-related educational expenses," said Brian Gilmore, lead benefits counsel at ABD Insurance and Financial Services in San Mateo, Calif.
+If a tax bill were enacted that eliminates the Section 127 education deduction, "employers would still be able to offer the separate Section 132 working condition fringe tax-free educational benefit for work-related educational expenses," said Brian Gilmore, lead benefits counsel at ABD Insurance and Financial Services in San Mateo, Calif.

 Under Section 132(d), employers can offer tax-free working-condition benefits, but only for education that maintains or improves job skills or meets requirements for the employee to remain in his or her current position.

-Designing and Managing Educational Assistance Programs]
+[SHRM members-only toolkit: Designing and Managing Educational Assistance Programs]

 Individual Health Coverage